 When we were in New Zealand recently, we visited several Lavender Farms.
 One of them had an adorable shop with many unique gifts made with lavender where we found these beautiful lavender eye pillows.
 We bought a couple of them to bring home for gifts.
-As soon as we got home we quickly wished we would have purchased more because we not didn’t keep any for ourselves and we wished we had more to have on hand for gifts.
+As soon as we got home we quickly wished we would have purchased more because we did not keep any for ourselves and we wished we had more to have on hand for gifts.
 So my mom and I decided to research how to make our own DIY Lavender Pillows.

 The Therapeutic Benefits of DIY Lavender Eye Pillows

-For more information about the therapeutic benefits of lavender you can read my post Lavender: God’s Gift for Our Health and Wellbeing.
+For more information about the therapeutic benefits of lavender, you can read my post Lavender: God’s Gift for Our Health and Wellbeing.
 These benefits include helping us with…

 - Headaches & Migraines: